-On May 19, 2006, Nancy J. Norton, President and Founder of IFFGD presented the following testimony regarding Fiscal Year 2007 Funding for Functional Gastrointestinal and Motility Disorders Research before both the U.S. Senate and U.S. House Appropriations Subcommittees on Labor, Health & Human Services, Education and Related Agencies:
+IFFGD Vice President, William F. Norton, presented the following oral testimony on behalf of IFFGD President, Nancy J. Norton, regarding Fiscal Year 2008 Funding for Functional Gastrointestinal and Motility Disorders Research before the House Appropriations Subcommittee on Labor, Health & Human Services, Education and Related Agencies on March 27, 2007:

-Mr. Chairman and members of the Subcommittee, thank you for the opportunity to present this written statement regarding the importance of functional gastrointestinal and motility disorders research.
+Chairman Obey and members of the Subcommittee, thank you for the opportunity to present this written statement regarding the importance of functional gastrointestinal and motility disorders research.
 IFFGD has been serving the digestive disease community for fifteen years.
-We work to broaden the understanding about functional gastrointestinal and motility disorders in adults and children.
-IFFGD speaks about and raises awareness on disorders and diseases that many people are uncomfortable and embarrassed to talk about.
+We work to broaden the understanding of functional gastrointestinal and motility disorders in adults and children.
+IFFGD raises awareness on disorders and diseases that many people are uncomfortable and embarrassed to discuss.
 The prevalence of fecal incontinence and irritable bowel syndrome or IBS, as well as a host of other gastrointestinal disorders affecting both adults and children, is underestimated in the United States.
-These conditions are truly hidden in our society.
-Not only are they misunderstood, but also the burden of illness and human toll has not been fully recognized.
+These conditions continue to remain hidden in our society.
+Not only are they misunderstood, but the burden of illness and human toll has not been fully recognized.

 The majority of the diseases and disorders we address have no cure.
 We have yet to completely understand the pathophysiology of the underlying conditions.
-Patients face a life of learning to manage chronic illness that is accompanied by pain and an unrelenting myriad of gastrointestinal symptoms.
-The costs associated with these diseases are enormous; estimates range from between $25–30 billion annually.
+Patients face a life of learning to manage a chronic illness that is accompanied by pain and an unrelenting myriad of gastrointestinal symptoms.
+The costs associated with these diseases are enormous; estimates range from $25 - $30 billion annually.
 The human toll is not only on the individual but also on the family.
 Economic costs spill over into the workplace.
 In essence, these diseases reflect lost potential for the individual and society.
-The IFFGD is a resource and provides hope for hundreds of thousands of people as they try to regain as normal a life as possible.
+The IFFGD is a resource that provides hope for hundreds of thousands of people as they try to regain as normal a life as possible.

 Irritable Bowel Syndrome (IBS)

-IBS strikes people from all walks of life affecting between 25 to 45 million Americans and results in significant human suffering and disability.
+IBS strikes people from all walks of life.
+It affects 25 to 45 million Americans and results in significant human suffering and disability.
 This chronic disease is characterized by a group of symptoms, which include abdominal pain or discomfort associated with a change in bowel pattern, such as loose or more frequent bowel movements, diarrhea, and/or constipation.
 Although the cause of IBS is unknown, we do know that this disease needs a multidisciplinary approach in research and often treatment.

 IBS can be emotionally and physically debilitating.
-Because of persistent bowel irregularity, individuals who suffer from this disorder may distance themselves from social events, work, and even may fear leaving their home.
+Due to persistent bowel unpredictablility, individuals who suffer from this disorder may distance themselves from social events, work, and even may fear leaving their home.

 Damage to the anal sphincter muscles; damage to the nerves of the anal sphincter muscles or the rectum; loss of storage capacity in the rectum; diarrhea; or pelvic floor dysfunction can cause fecal incontinence.
 People who have fecal incontinence may feel ashamed, embarrassed, or humiliated.
 Some don't want to leave the house out of fear they might have an accident in public.
-Most try to hide the problem as long as possible.
+Most attempt to hide the problem for as long as possible.
 They withdraw from friends and family, and often limit work or education efforts.
-Incontinence in the elderly burdens families and is a major reason for nursing home admissions, an already huge social and economic burden in our increasingly aging population.
+Incontinence in the elderly burdens families and is the primary reason for nursing home admissions, an already huge social and economic burden in our increasingly aged population.

 In November of 2002, the IFFGD sponsored a consensus conference – “Advancing the Treatment of Fecal and Urinary Incontinence Through Research: Trial Design, Outcome Measures, and Research Priorities.”
 Among other outcomes, the conference resulted in six key research recommendations: